komsan-k/SCI-104-PhysicII-quantum-computation/lab/lab-5-quantum-adder/README.md

-# Lab 5: Introduction to Quantum Adders (Google Colab Edition)
+# Lab 5: Quantum Adders
 ## 1. Objectives
 By the end of this lab, students will be able to: